-Is Your Child Normal or Developmentally Delayed?
+Is Your Child Developmentally Delayed?

 Some experts would argue that kindergarten is the most important year of a child’s life.
 The changes, growth and learning experienced during this year are tremendous.